 Major project work that Greg has included erosion and sediment control oversight on the Legacy Way tunnel project in Brisbane, and remote area stream gauging and water quality sampling for major mining projects including SMM Solomon Nickel Laterite Mine EIS in the Solomon Islands and the Rio Tinto Group Simandou project in Guinea, Africa.

-Irene joined Water Technology in 2012 as the Administration Manager for the Brisbane office.
+Irene joined Water Technology in 2012 in the Brisbane office.
 Irene has extensive office administration and personal assistant experience.
 Prior to joining Water Technology, she worked in the financial services industry for 18 years.
-Her key goal within Water Technology is to maintain a well organised and efficient office and support the team in all aspect of administration.
+Her key goal within Water Technology is to maintain a well organised and efficient office, and provide high level professional support to the team in all aspects of administration, scheduling and communications.

-Isaac is a recent graduate of a Bachelor of Engineering (Civil / Environmental) (Honours) from the Queensland University of Technology.
+Isaac is a graduate of a Bachelor of Engineering (Civil and Environmental) (Honours) from the Queensland University of Technology.
 Following his studies in 2018, he joined Water Technology as a Water Resource Engineer and has since worked on a range of catchment hydrology / hydraulics, stormwater management, flood impact, risk assessment, and GIS modelling projects across both private and local government sectors.
-Isaac’s has GIS capabilities essential for processing hydraulic results and producing high quality result mapping, and has assisted on projects using TUFLOW, XP-RAFTS, WBNM, MIKE-Zero, MUSIC, and 12d.
+Isaac’s has GIS capabilities essential for processing hydraulic results and producing high-quality result mapping, and has assisted on projects using TUFLOW, XP-RAFTS, WBNM, MIKE-Zero, MUSIC, and 12d.

-Jack joined Water Technology in 2020 having previously worked for the City of Ballarat where he was a Drainage Engineer.
+Jack joined Water Technology in 2020 having previously worked for the City of Ballarat as a Drainage Engineer.
 Jack completed his Bachelor of Civil Engineering (Honours) at Deakin University in late 2017.